alexmatcov/infrastructure-security-tutorial/tutorial/step3/step3.md

 If you open the file `checkov-output.txt`, you can see a very long list of issues.
 Let's scroll through it a little more and see what issues came up.

 First, you can see the total number of checks that Checkov ran against your Terraform files.
-`Passed checks: 17, Failed checks: 27, Skipped checks: 0`
+`Passed checks: 18, Failed checks: 26, Skipped checks: 0`

 Then each of the 44 checks are listed with its name, and whether it passed or failed.
 For example, the check:
 `Check: CKV_AWS_93: "Ensure S3 bucket policy does not lockout all but root user.
 (Prevent lockouts needing root account fixes)"` is shown first, and it clearly passes: `PASSED for resource: aws_s3_bucket.data_bucket`.
-Checkov even includes where the pass occurs in the file, and a link to the documentation for this specific check.
+Checkov even includes where the pass occurs in the file, and a link to the documentation for this specific check and how to fix the vulnerability.

 If you keep scrolling through the document, you can see the failed checks.
 Let's pick a few to focus on and fix in our project.